 Within this process the sales team has a degree of freedom to operate.
 Some have more than others, but one area of autonomy is how marketing collateral and sales materials are used on a day-to-day basis.
 The marketing team often lacks visibility into this aspect of the sales process.

 B2B marketers can gain these insights by interviewing the sales team to gather direct feedback on how the materials are used/not used and why.
-If you have the time and relationships, you can ask to shadow a sales rep over the course of multiple deals to see what’s happening on the ground.
+If you have the time and relationships, ask to shadow a sales rep over the course of multiple deals to see what’s happening on the ground.

 2. Sell your marketing strategy